 1. “You’ll change your mind.”

 It’s not just these four words that bother me, although they do suck.
 It’s also the knowing tilt of the head, the condescending smile.
-I acknowledge that we can’t know anything with 100% certainty, and yes, people in the history of the world have changed their mind about having only one child.
-But I am telling you my truth in this moment.
+I acknowledge that we can’t know anything with 100% certainty, and yes, people in the history of the world have changed their minds about having only one child.
+But I am telling you my truth at this moment.
 Those years when I claimed I wanted a full house?
 I hadn’t actually birthed a child before or changed four poopy diapers in two hours.
 Now I would argue I am more informed than I have ever been.

 2. “Won’t she be lonely?”